Harinder Takhar: Politics

 He remained in the legislature as MPP until he decided not to seek reelection in June 2018.
 He currently serves as the Chairman/CEO of Chalmers Group of Companies based in Mississauga.
 He previously served as the Chairman of United Way of Peel and Chair of the Board of Credit Valley Hospital.
-He was also the founding member and president of the International Punjabi of Commerce.
-Takhar frequently appears on radio programs to express his views regarding political and economic issues and well a respected member of the South Asian community.
+He was also the founding member and president of the International Punjabi Chamber of Commerce.
+Takhar frequently appears on radio programs to express his views regarding political and economic issues and is a highly respected member of the South Asian community.